It started with a question - What does it take for a community to be sustainable?

 The Umi Project focuses on doing the hard work of creating intentionally designed systems in education that contribute to the future we want for the next generation.

-In 2020, The Umi Project partnered with Anchorage STrEaM Academy to provide support in Project-Based Learning systems, instructional coaching and strategic planning.
+In 2020, The Umi Project partnered with Anchorage STrEaM Academy to provide support in Project-Based Learning systems and instructional coaching.
+In 2021, The Umi Project worked with the Academic Policy Committee and facilitated and completed the school’s first Strategic Plan.

-The Umi Project designed, built and launched the Climate Action Toolkit project in partnership with Green Island Films in Honolulu, HI.
+The Umi Project designed, built and launched the Climate Action Toolkit project in partnership with Green Island Films in Honolulu, HI, available for free to all educators worldwide.

 In 2020, The Umi Project consulted for the Kachemak Bay Environmental Education Alliance (KBNERR) and facilitated their NOAA Strategic Market Analysis and Community Needs Assessment.